great rides and mc shop

 Holiday Sale

-While The Zen House specializes in vintage European, we have plenty of experience with both Japanese and American cycles.
+The Zen House specializes in vintage European bikes, but we have plenty of experience with both Japanese and American cycles.

 From lacing wheels to ground up show quality restorations, there is no job we are not happy to take on.